mjmiller41/mjmiller41.github.io/_posts/2023-02-13-javascript_closures.md

 ---
-layout: post
+layout: post.liquid
 title: 'Javascript Closures'
 date: 2023-02-13
+categories: Javascript
-categories: javascript closures
+tags: javascript closures
 ---

 Closures are an essential concept in JavaScript that can make the code easier to understand and maintain.
 They allow functions to have a private scope and access to variables within the scope.
 This tutorial will explain the basics of closures, why they are useful, and how to use them in your code.